archaeolivia/jasonbellis.github.io/README.md

 - Build a solid modular mapbox-gl base for customization and future projects.
 (Base Structure established 07/19/2020)
 - Interactive front end displaying a updated CV/resume
 - Integration of and image viewer for projects
-- Integration of a series of high-res downloadable pdf maps
+- Integration of a series of high-res downloadable pdf maps for cartography portfolio.
 - Integration of 3DHop for 3D model integration

 PLANNED FEATURES: